zarino/zarino.co.uk/posts/2014-01-14-why-i-wireframe-in-pencil.md

 You have a direct, one-to-one mapping with what you're drawing.
 You find yourself, midway through drawing a line, suddenly re-appraising a whole feature of the design.
 You're inches away from the marks on the paper.
 You can see the rubbings out where you're not sure what to do – almost always the parts that need more research.
 And you can see the messy, wobbly bits where your design's too complicated.
 Sometimes the marks on the paper seemingly tell you what to do next, in a way that pixels on a screen never do.

 Another advantage, especially when showing your work to someone else (a client, or a user) is that pencil wireframes immediately imply *imperfection*.
 There can be no doubt that *this stuff isn't finished yet*.
 When I was a freelance designer, hand-drawn wireframes always ilicited more feedback from clients than Photoshopped ones.
-And as a bonus, I'd get this moment when the client would say "couldn't this work like that", and I'd turn the page over and just draw it.
+And as a bonus, I'd get this moment when the client would say “couldn't this work like that”, and I'd turn the page over and just draw it.
 It pulls them right into the design process, and they get to see first hand what works and what doesn't.
 Priceless.

 Speaking of which, pencil wireframes also make it easier to charge when you're a freelance designer-developer.
 They make it dead clear where the design process finishes and the programming starts.
-And unlike detailed mockups, you don't get that awkward situation where the client thinks you've already made the damn thing and wonders why you need another X days to "code" what has clearly (to their eyes) already been finished!
+And unlike detailed mockups, you don't get that awkward situation where the client thinks you've already made the damn thing and wonders why you need another X days to “code” what has clearly (to their eyes) already been finished!

 ## What about all the other cool toys?